Kincardine, Ontario (community): Census data

-The full municipality had a population of 11,389 in the Canada 2016 Census.
+The full municipality had a population of 12,268 in the Canada 2021Census.

 In the Canada 2011 Census, the community of Kincardine was also counted as a population centre, with its own census data aggregated separately from that for the municipality as a whole.
 The population centre had a population of 6,725, representing 60 per cent of the population of the entire municipality of Kincardine.

 History

 On March 5, 1848, Captain Alexander M. MacGregor sailed his little schooner "THE FLY" into the mouth of the Penetangore River.
 In Ojibwa, Penetangore means "river with sand on one side".
 This refers to the sand bar at the mouth of the river.
 Settlers Allan Cameron and William Withers landed their ship at the site of the modern-day town, in that part of Canada West known only as the Queen's Bush, and founded a community called Penetangore.
 Near where they landed they built a log cabin in which Cameron ran a hotel.
 Withers built a dam and a sawmill which was opened the following year (1849).
 By the winter of 1848/49 seven families inhabited the settlement.

 On January 1, 1850, the Queen's Bush was divided into counties, and the counties were divided into townships.
 Penetangore now found itself located within the Township of Kincardine in the County of Bruce.
 Both the township and the county were named after James Bruce, 8th Earl of Elgin and 12th Earl of Kincardine.

 Francis 'Paddy' Walker arrived in Kincardine (then Penetangore) driving from Goderich on the ice along the Lake Shore, in a horse drawn cutter in the spring of 1850.
 He brought with him his wife, Jane, and their seven sons.
 The Walker House Hotel was built that same year, overlooking the Penetangore River.

 The sand flats later became the harbour and the center of intense commercial and industry activity.

 An outstanding example of the pioneer entrepreneurs who helped create strong communities, Mr. Walker also operated a schooner, Mud Turtle, and was a contractor on the Durham Road as it was cut eastward through the bush from Kincardine.

 In the summer of 1851, the Durham Road finally reached its terminus at Penetangore, and allowed access to the settlement by land.
 The road would be considered nearly impassable by today's standards, but at the time represented a significant improvement in communication and trade.
 A post office was established at Penetangore in the same year.